The Delta GREENS (Growing a Resilient, Enriching, Equitable, Nourishing food System) Food is Medicine Project

 Overview

-To combat these problems, community stakeholders, such as growers, health and agriculture educators, food retailers, and community-based organizations, have been working to increase access to fresh, locally-grown food and by creating economic opportunities for local farmers.
-The Delta GREENS FIM Project, a collaborative effort by Tougaloo College, Ruben V. Anderson Center for Justice, Center for Science in the Public Interest (CSPI), Delta Health Center, and Tufts University, seeks to enhance and support this work in Bolivar, Washington, and Sunflower counties.
+To address these problems, community stakeholders, including growers, health and agriculture educators, food retailers, and community organizations, have worked to expand access to fresh, locally grown food and create economic opportunities for local farmers.
+The Delta GREENS FIM Project, a collaboration among Tougaloo College, the Reuben V. Anderson Center for Justice, the Center for Science in the Public Interest (CSPI), Delta Health Center, and Tufts University, supports and strengthens that work in the three counties.

-The Mississippi Delta, with its unique cultural and agricultural background, faces ongoing health disparities rooted in historical racial inequality and poverty.
-By collaborating with community members and leaders and building upon previous successes, the Delta GREENS FIM Project aims to address these challenges with the hope of becoming a model for addressing nutrition insecurity and chronic disease issues in communities across the nation.
+The Mississippi Delta’s distinct cultural and agricultural setting, combined with long-standing poverty and limited economic opportunity, has produced persistent chronic disease burdens.
+By partnering with community members and leaders and building on prior successes, the project aims to become a model for addressing nutrition insecurity and chronic disease in communities across the country.

 Project Aims